Oregon Child Support Guidelines

 Determining Child Support

 The Oregon court will make a child support order based on an income-share formula in the guidelines.
-The court considers the amount of income received by the parents and the amount of time each parent spends with the child.
-The court also takes other expenses into account such as childcare, medical insurance, and other children the parents are supporting.
-The order will also cover medical coverage or medical costs.
+The court considers each parent’s income and the amount of time each parent spends with the child, otherwise known as parenting time.
+The court also takes other expenses into account that include childcare costs, medical support, and the number of minor children the parents are supporting.

-To learn more about how child support is calculated in the state, try out the state'sonline child support calculator.
-This calculator serves as a guide and shouldn't be used to obtain an exact measurement of the support obligation.
+To learn more about how child support is calculated in the state, try out the state's online child support calculator.
+This child support guidelines calculator serves as a guide and shouldn't be used to obtain an exact measurement of the support obligation.

 When Does Child Support End?

 A child support order or health care coverage order continues until the child is 18 years old.
-However, where a child is between the ages of 18 and 21, they may still continue to qualify for support (child support or health care) if they are attending school.
-However, if the child is married, emancipated or an active member of the military on active duty, then they cannot quality as a child attending school.
+However, when a child is between the ages of 18 and 21, they may continue to qualify for support (child support or health care) if they are attending school.
+If the child is married, emancipated, or an active member of the military on active duty, then they don't qualify for extended coverage.

 |